nomike/nomikes_python_challenges/chapters/2/2.2/exercise/index.md

 I will show you how to solve this in a later chapter.

-But first let us have a look at conditions which are the main topic of [chapter 3](../../../3).
+But first let's have a look at conditions which are the main topic of [chapter 3](../../../3).